-- Understand what data scientists, machine learning scientists, and data engineers simple descriptive statistics do. - Know which questions can (and can't) be answered with data. - Interpret the results of data projects, including calculations and visualizations.
+- Beginner - Understand what data scientists, machine learning scientists, and data engineers do. - Know which questions can (and can't) be answered with data. - Interpret the results of data projects, including calculations and visualizations.

+- Intermediate

+- Draw common

-Draw common visualizations and extract from data.
+visualizations and extract

+simple descriptive statistics

+from data.

+- Advanced

-Have a strong grasp of the fundamentals of business intelligence and BI tools.
+- Have a strong grasp of the fundamentals of business intelligence and BI tools.